Planning and growth in Hertford and East Herts is governed at three levels:

 Our housing development database contains details of all significant builds in the last 20 years.
 Have a browse.

-Published 20th January 2024
+First published 20th January 2024

-Updated 1st July 2025
+Updated 1st July 2025 and 5th May 2026